JakubGrzywala-TomTom/Incident_ranking_function/README.md

 (of course PyCharm configurations can be used, using that you will be asked for `output\<your-folder-name>`, filename completion doesn't work there, so it's less convenient)
 * !!! configuration .json file has to be in root folder

+#### Flags:
+* "-f": to indicate a **folder** with TTI .xml file and configuration .json file.
+* "-m": to choose **mode** in which script works:
+  * "around": to simulate situation when car sends request without destination and only incidents around ccp should be sent and displayed.
+  * "bearing": when car sends request with destination and to filter out distant messages we use "bearing filter", so a wedge around ccp -> destination bearing.
+  * "line": similar situation, but for filtering score is used: between ccp and destination line is created and every incident receives score based on how distant it is from this line.
+    (When mode is not specified script goes into "around" mode).

+> EXAMPLE OF FULL CMD COMMAND:
+>
+> `py incident_ranking_function.py -f output\<your-folder-name> -m line`
 ___

 ## 2. TTI .xml tag's values used for calculating scores